The Michigan School Grades System report shows state-required school accountability measures under Public Act 601 of 2018.

 You can find numerous resources on the MDE School Grades website, including downloadable files, a parent guide, calculation business rules, and other resources.

 Assessment Participation – Aggregates student participation in state assessments across the content areas of English language arts (ELA) and mathematics.
 Test events are included from M-STEP, SAT, PSAT 8/9 in grade 8, and MI-Access assessments.
 Grade 12 students are included if they were not previously included in grade 11 reporting.
-Due to COVID, this indicator was not calculated for 2019-20.

 Attendance – The on-track attendance indicator ranks the percent of students not chronically absent in a school.
 Students are defined as chronically absent if they have a cumulative enrollment of at least 10 days and have missed more than 10 percent of their scheduled days.
 This definition is used to calculate the percent of students NOT chronically absent.

-Compliance Indicator for Alternative Education Campuses – Certain school types are excluded from receiving letter grades and ranking labels in the School Grades Report.
+Summary Status for Alternative Education Campuses – Certain school types are excluded from receiving letter grades and ranking labels in the School Grades Report.
 These schools are designated as “Alternative Education Campuses” and include:

 - Special education center programs